 The important thing to remember about what drives us at Blue Moon is that we want you to be successful!
 Beginning with hardy, healthy stock goes a long way toward that goal.

 We’re happy to answer your questions, but if you like to do your own research you may find our suppliers’ websites useful.
 They have in-depth descriptions and photos of the plants we typically carry.
-A good number of our trees come from J. Frank Schmidt and Son.
+A good number of our trees come from Brentano’s Tree Farm, Western Evergreen and Bailey Nurseries.
 Many of our perennials are from Walters Gardens, and you can really “dig in” to their Perennial Resource pages to find the right plant for the right place.
 Most of our roses are from Weeks Roses, and our annuals from Proven Winners.
-We’re also proud to be the retail outlet for Plants of the Wild natives; you can also find local native plants from Thorn Creek Native Seed Farm and Clearwater Seed.
-And we carry a good selection of compost, potting soil, and other garden products from Kellogg Garden.
+We’re also proud to be the retail outlet for Plants of the Wild natives.
+And we carry a great selection of OMRI certified compost, potting soil, and other garden products from Kellogg Garden.

 We offer basic design advice here at Blue Moon or we can come to your home for an on-site consultation.
+We also have experienced staff to provide design services.
 If you are in need of full-scale design and installation services our friends at Pacific Garden Design are full-service landscape designers and contractors.
 If you have plant disease or pest questions, we highly recommend WSU Extension’s Master Gardeners.